Key Takeaways

 Should I mention I was fired?

 If asked directly, be honest but brief.
 Focus on what you learned and why you are a strong candidate now.
 Do not volunteer unless asked.
+For more on this topic, check out our guide on how to explain getting fired in an interview.

 What if I hate my current boss?

 Never say that.
 Use growth, alignment, or opportunity framing instead.
+You might also find it helpful to explore competency-based interview questions to better articulate your experiences.

 Can AI mock interviews help with this question?